fugue-project/fugue/README.md

 Fugue is a pure abstraction layer that makes code portable across differing computing frameworks such as Pandas, Spark and Dask.

-* :rocket: **No need to choose compute frameworks**: Write code once, and then port it over to Pandas, Dask or Spark.
-Logic is decoupled from frameworks, allowing users to apply the same code to Pandas, Dask, and Spark with minimal changes.
-The framework adapts to your code.
+* :rocket: **Framework-agnostic code**: Write code once in native Python.
+Fugue makes it runnable on Pandas, Dask or Spark with minimal changes.
+Logic and code is decoupled from frameworks, even from Fugue itself.
+Fugue adapts user's code, as well as the underlying computing frameworks.
 * :moneybag: **Rapid iterations for big data projects**: Test code on smaller data, then reliably scale to Dask or Spark when ready.
 This drastically improves project iteration time and saves cluster expense.
-Unit tests scale seamlessly from local workflows to distributed computing workflows.
-This lessens the frequency spinning up clusters to test code.
+This lessens the frequency spinning up clusters to test code, and reduces expensive mistakes.
 * :wrench: **Friendlier interface for Spark**: Fugue handles some optimizations on Spark, making it easier for big data practitioners to focus on logic.
 A lot of Fugue users see performance gains in their Spark jobs.
+Fugue SQL extends Spark SQL to be a programming language.
+* :heavy_check_mark: **Highly testable code**: Fugue naturally makes logic more testable because the code is in native Python.
+Unit tests scale seamlessly from local workflows to distributed computing workflows.

 ## Who is it for?

 * Big data practitioners looking to reduce compute costs and increase project velocity
 * Data practitioners who keep switching between data processing frameworks (Pandas, Spark, Dask)
 * Data engineers scaling data pipelines to handle bigger data in a consistent and reliable way
+* Data practitioners looking to write more testable code
 * Spark/Dask users who want to have an easier experience working with distributed computing
+* People who love using SQL.
+Fugue SQL extends standard SQL to be a programming language

 ## Key Features